duranddsouza/cleanup/README.md

-Requirements to run
+Requirements to run:
     Java 8
     mvn

-To build and run test
+To build and run test:
     mvn clean install

-To start app
+To start app:
      mvn spring-boot:run

 App will run on port 8080, can be changed in application.properties